Abilash-K/Illumine-i-Technical-Task/README.md

 # Project Overview

 ## Description

-This project is a React application designed for [purpose].
+This project is a React application designed for a Form.
 It utilizes Firebase for data storage and Material-UI for UI components.

 ## Installation

 To run the project, follow these steps:

 1. Clone the repository.